Nonviolent Communication Online Resources

 www.cnvc.org – This is the home site for Nonviolent Communication (NVC) worldwide.
 It contains information about trainings in Nonviolent Communication worldwide.
 Also contains articles and supportive materials for practice of NVC.

-You can also sign up for the CNVC Community News: www.cnvc.org Network News – through this email newsletter you will have a live connection to the global Nonviolent Communication movement.
-Hear information about new initiatives around the world, exciting upcoming events, and how NVC is making a real difference in people’s lives today.
+At the bottom of any page on this main cnvc.org website, you can sign up for the CNVC Newsletter which comes out once a month on average.
+Through this email newsletter you will have a live connection to the global Nonviolent Communication movement.
+You can read information about new initiatives around the world, exciting upcoming events, and how NVC is making a real difference in people’s lives today.
 Prepare to be inspired!

 Nonviolent Communication Publications:

-www.nonviolentcommunication.com – This is the website for Puddledancer Press, which publishes books on Nonviolent Communication by Marshall Rosenberg and others.
-It contains information about all these publications, including the first chapter of Nonviolent Communication: A Language of Life, by Marshall Rosenberg.
+nonviolentcommunication.com – This is the website for Puddledancer Press, which publishes books on Nonviolent Communication by Marshall Rosenberg and others.
+It contains information about all these publications, including a chapter from Nonviolent Communication: A Language of Life, by Marshall Rosenberg.
 It also contains articles by NVC trainers and press information.

 NVC European site:

-www.nvc-europe.org This site provides information and links to NVC trainers and supporters in fourteen European countries.
+www.nvc-europe.org This site provides information and links to NVC trainers and supporters in French, English and Italian.

 Nonviolent Communication in Europe